albar965/littlenavmap-manual/src/en/TUTORIALVFR.rst

 toolbar button or link in the information window) or just simply move or zoom around in the map.

-See :doc:`FLIGHTPLANCENTER` for more information about aircraft centering while flying.
+See :doc:`AIRCRAFTCENTER` for more information about aircraft centering while flying.

 Double-click on the destination airport to zoom to the airport diagram, for example.
 Leave *Little Navmap* alone and the map will jump back to the aircraft